Dimensional weight can be one of the most frustrating and confusing parts of running an eCommerce site

 The divisor you’ll use is based on the carrier and your rate.
 We’re taking a look at the divisor you’ll use for measuring the dimensions in inches.
 The divisor is different for centimeters.

-- For UPS, the divisor is 139 for daily rates and 166 for retail rates.
+- UPS: the divisor is 139 for daily rates and 166 for retail rates.

 After June, USPS will use a divisor of 166 and will apply DIM Weight to all services except First Class package service, Parcel Select Lightweight, and Flat Rate packages. boxes.